BetterLordWilliam/KeyFinder/README.md

 you will have successfully completed the game.
 Congratulations!
 From here you are free to play again or quit the game by pressing the 'esc' key.

+If you want more information, read the documentation that I wrote for this game [here](./KeyFinder%20Design%20Document).

 ## Technologies

 - Java
 - BeepBox (for the music)

 ## Contents